Zheng222/IMDN/README.md

-# Rough Work

-How to understand this Rough Work
-1. Read the README.md
-2. Look athe Screenshot Collection file and open the .txt's while you read the word doc.
-Also take a look at the baby photos.

 ## Downloading and configuring the training data set

 We got the DIV2K dataset from https://data.vision.ee.ethz.ch/cvl/DIV2K/.
 More specifically, we used the data from the DIV2K_train_HR, DIV2K_train_LR_bicubic/X2, for our training data set.